Brookside (TV series): Theme music and titles

-The distinctive synthesised theme to Brookside was composed by local musicians Steve Wright and Dave Roylance, and was used from the first episode until 28 December 1990.
+The distinctive synthesised theme to Brookside was composed by local musicians Steve Wright and Dave Roylance; Orchestral Manoeuvres in the Dark's Malcolm Holmes played drums on the track.
+It was used from the first episode until 28 December 1990.
 Roylance died in 2006.

 In 1984, the Irish singer Dana recorded a version of the theme with lyrics, called "So Clear".
-She performed the song on several television shows around Christmas 1984, but the song was never released commercially.
+She performed the song on several television shows over the summer of 1984.
+The song was never released commercially, although a music video was produced and was shown on the Channel 4 series Ladybirds which profiled female recording artists.

 The theme was updated by Wright following the advent of Dolby Stereo surround sound, and the second version of the music debuted on 31 December 1990.
 This was the longest-running version of the theme song, and lasted until 31 October 2002.
 The third and final version of the theme, again rearranged by Wright, first aired on 6 November 2002, and remained until the final episode.

 The opening titles changed subtly over the course of the programme, but were largely constant in that they began with high shots Liverpool landmarks like the Royal Liver Building and Liverpool Cathedral, before switching to various shots of Brookside Close and the surrounding estate, ending with a shot of the entire cul-de-sac and the Brookside Close street name sign.
 Originally, Bobby Grant's (Ricky Tomlinson) blue British Leyland Princess was prominently featured in the final shot of the opening titles on Number 5's driveway; it was later replaced by Frank Rogers' (Peter Christian) purple Ford Cortina during his family's occupancy.
 After Brookside Parade was incorporated into the programme, shots from there were spliced into the opening titles.
 The closing credits originally scrolled against a royal blue background, before changing to an aerial view of Brookside Close in 1983.
 This changed again in 1994 to a birds-eye view of the cul-de-sac.

 Both the opening and closing credits were changed in 1999 to incorporate a split-screen box effect that reflected the programme's newly-launched website.
 The end credits were preceded by a continuity announcement and a preview of scenes from the next episode.
 This changed again in 2002, with split-screen shots of Brookside Close in daylight and nighttime, preceded by another continuity announcement with a recap sequence.
 For the end credits of the final episode, the last notes were replaced by the closing sting of Grange Hills original theme song.

 Unlike other soaps, the end credits for omnibus episodes broadcast at Christmas would feature the cast and crew waving directly at the camera for the duration of the credits, before ending with a message from producers wishing viewers a "Merry Christmas".